Developmental bioelectricity: Biological battery

+Study techniques

+Electrodes

 The gold standard techniques to quantitatively extract electric dimensions from living specimens, ranging from cell to organism levels, are the glass microelectrode (or micropipette), the vibrating (or self-referencing) voltage probe, and the vibrating ion-selective microelectrode.
-The former is inherently invasive and the two latter are non-invasive, but all are ultra-sensitive and fast-responsive sensors extensively used in a plethora of physiological conditions in widespread biological models.
+The former is inherently invasive, and the two latter are non-invasive, but all are ultra-sensitive and fast-responsive sensors extensively used in a plethora of physiological conditions in widespread biological models.

 The glass microelectrode was developed in the 1940s to study the action potential of excitable cells, deriving from the seminal work by Hodgkin and Huxley in the giant axon squid.
 It is simply a liquid salt bridge connecting the biological specimen with the electrode, protecting tissues from leachable toxins and redox reactions of the bare electrode.
 Owing to its low impedance, low junction potential and weak polarization, silver electrodes are standard transducers of the ionic into electric current that occurs through a reversible redox reaction at the electrode surface.

 The vibrating probe was introduced in biological studies in the 1970s.
 The voltage-sensitive probe is electroplated with platinum to form a capacitive black tip ball with large surface area.
 When vibrating in an artificial or natural DC voltage gradient, the capacitive ball oscillates in a sinusoidal AC output.
 The amplitude of the wave is proportional to the measuring potential difference at the frequency of the vibration, efficiently filtered by a lock-in amplifier that boosts probe's sensitivity.

 The vibrating ion-selective microelectrode was first used in 1990 to measure calcium fluxes in various cells and tissues.
 The ion-selective microelectrode is an adaptation of the glass microelectrode, where an ion-specific liquid ion exchanger (ionophore) is tip-filled into a previously silanized (to prevent leakage) microelectrode.
 Also, the microelectrode vibrates at low frequencies to operate in the accurate self-referencing mode.
 Only the specific ion permeates the ionophore, therefore the voltage readout is proportional to the ion concentration in the measuring condition.
 Then, flux is calculated using the Fick's first law.

 Emerging optic-based techniques, for example, the pH optrode (or optode), which can be integrated into a self-referencing system may become an alternative or additional technique in bioelectricity laboratories.
 The optrode does not require referencing and is insensitive to electromagnetism simplifying system setting up and making it a suitable option for recordings where electric stimulation is simultaneously applied.

 Much work to functionally study bioelectric signaling has made use of applied (exogenous) electric currents and fields via DC and AC voltage-delivering apparatus integrated with agarose salt bridges.
 These devices can generate countless combinations of voltage magnitude and direction, pulses, and frequencies.
 Currently, lab-on-a-chip mediated application of electric fields is gaining ground in the field with the possibility to allow high-throughput screening assays of the large combinatory outputs.